 In June 2004, the shareholders adopted the Ultralife Batteries, Inc. 2004 Long-Term Incentive Plan ("LTIP") pursuant to which we were authorized to issue up to 750,000 shares of common stock and grant stock options, restricted stock awards, stock appreciation rights and other stock-based awards.
-In June 2006, the shareholders approved an amendment to the LTIP, increasing the number of shares of common stock by an additional 750,000, bringing the total shares authorized under the LTIP to 1,500,000.
+In June 2006, the shareholders approved an amendment to the LTIP, increasing the number of shares of common stock by an additional 750,000, bringing the total shares authorized under the LTIP to 1,500,000, bringing the total shares authorized under the LTIP to 2,000,000

 Options granted under the amended 2000 stock option plan and the LTIP are either ISOs or NQSOs.
 Key employees are eligible to receive ISOs and NQSOs; however, directors and consultants are eligible to receive only NQSOs.
-Most ISOs vest over a three or five year period and expire on the sixth or seventh anniversary of the grant date.
+Most ISOs vest over a three- or five-year period and expire on the sixth or seventh anniversary of the grant date.
 All NQSOs issued to non-employee directors vest immediately and expire on either the sixth or seventh anniversary of the grant date.
 Some NQSOs issued to non-employees vest immediately and expire within three years; others have the same vesting characteristics as options given to employees.
-As of March 29, 2008, there were 1,630,008 stock options outstanding under the amended 2000 stock option plan and the LTIP.
+As of June 28, 2008, there were 1,705,478 stock options outstanding under the amended 2000 stock option plan and the LTIP.

-On December 19, 2005, we granted the current CEO an option to purchase shares of common stock at \$12.96 per share outside of any of our equitybased compensation plans, subject to shareholder approval.
+On December 19, 2005, we granted the current CEO an option to purchase shares of common stock at \$12.96 per share outside of any of our equity-based compensation plans, subject to shareholder approval.

 Shareholder approval was obtained on June 8, 2006.
 The option to purchase 48,000 shares of common stock is exercisable in annual increments of 16,000 shares over a three-year period commencing December 9, 2006.
 The option expires on June 8, 2013.